cassiel/net.loadbang.osc/README.md

 of paths, and timestamping), but it does implement OSC-over-TCP as well as the more usual OSC-over-UDP.

-`net.loadbang.osc` and it dependencies are available in the Maven repo:
+`net.loadbang.osc` and its dependencies are available in the central Maven repo:

 - leiningen: